What It Means if Your Period Falls Around the Full Moon, AKA a Red Moon Cycle

 Experts In This Article

 Of course, the moon is also on a cycle (albeit one that's notably more predictable).
-The full moon occurs every 29.5 days—meaning there is a good chance that your period could fall on a full moon day.
+The full moon occurs every 29.5 days—meaning there is a good chance that your period could sync with a full moon.
 "If you find yourself ovulating during the new moon and bleeding during the waxing and full moons, then you're following what is traditionally known as the 'red moon' menstruation cycle," says Syd Robinson, author of the forthcoming astrological book Who Do the Stars Say You Are

 "In ancient times, this cycle was largely associated with feelings of creativity, passion, and mentorship." —Syd Robinson, author of the forthcoming book Who Do the Stars Say You Are?

-But, that's the studied, medical take.
-As for the spiritual significance, you can freely be the judge.
-And fortunately, there's really no harm in following the call of the red moon cycle and unleashing your creativity and flexing your mentorship muscles anyway.
+And fortunately, there's really no harm in following the call of the red moon cycle and unleashing your creativity, flexing your mentorship muscles, or stepping into your psychic abilities anyway.
 In fact, if you're feeling yourself when your period comes along—no matter when in the moon's cycle that happens—go ahead and shine like that ultra-bright full moon.

 Well+Good articles reference scientific, reliable, recent, robust studies to back up the information we share.
 You can trust us along your wellness journey.